Get E-Book

 } catch (err) {

-}Errors are thrown as exceptions.
-If an ENOSPC (disk full) or EACCES exception escapes uncaught, the process terminates.
+Sync APIs throw exceptions.
+If an ENOSPC disk-full error or an EACCES permission error escapes uncaught, the process terminates.

 Appending to Files

-Appending is a different write mode rather than a different storage mechanism. fs.appendFile() opens the file with the O_APPEND flag and writes at the end:
+Appending uses a different open mode. fs.appendFile() opens the file with the O_APPEND flag and writes at the end -

 const entry = `${new Date().toISOString()} Server started\n`;

 O_APPEND changes how the kernel chooses the write position.
-On local POSIX filesystems, before each write(2) call, the kernel moves the file offset to the end and performs the write as one atomic step.
+On local POSIX filesystems, before each write(2) call, the kernel moves the file offset to the end and performs the write as one step.
 That protects the file position from races between processes.
-It does not mean every high-level append call becomes a single syscall, and it does not make network filesystems such as NFS safe for concurrent appenders.
-Keep log entries small, write each record as one payload when possible, and treat ordering between processes as nondeterministic.

 When Append Falls Short